casanovg/timonel/README.md

 v0.9 - 2018-09-29: Functional pre-release (Temporary page buffer and other minor issues solved).

-v1.0 - 2018-10-05: Functional Release (Optional features implemented).
+v1.0 - 2018-10-05: Functional Release (Optional features implemented.
+See it [working](https://youtu.be/-7GOMToGvzI)).